-- 1. The kick-off meeting about the consultation process in order to share the stakeholders consultation methodology and approve the timetable of activities; - 2.
-Consultation of the Programme Partners trough the launch of an ad hoc written procedure concluded on May 2014; - 3.
-The on-line consultation trough the publication of an on-line survey on the dedicated web page in order to promote the pro-active involvement of potential stakeholders in the building of the new Programme strategy at an early stage of the process.
+- 1. the kick-off meeting about the consultation process in order to share the stakeholders consultation methodology and approve the timetable of activities; - 2. consultation of the Programme Partners through the launch of an ad hoc written procedure concluded on May 2014;

+3. the on-line consultation through the publication of an on-line survey on the dedicated web page in order to promote the pro-active involvement of potential stakeholders in the building of the new Programme strategy at an early stage of the process.

-Ad-hoc guidance document was elaborated summarizing the set of Thematic Objectives and investment priorities for building the strategy and the intervention logic of the Cooperation Programme.
+Ad-hoc guidance document was elaborated summarizing the set of Thematic Objectives and Investment Priorities for building the strategy and the intervention logic of the Cooperation Programme.

-The survey has been launched on on June 18th until July 3rd, 2014 and the notification about the survey has been sent out by e-mail to 964 addresses.
+The survey has been launched on June 18th until July 3rd, 2014 and the notification about the survey has been sent out by e-mail to 964 addresses.